George E. Dickey: Career

+Houston City Hall

+In November 1902 Dickey was awarded a contract to design Houston's fourth City Hall, the previous three all having been destroyed by fire.
+Dickey based his design, featuring two towers for a clock and bell, on the previous city halls, but Dickey designed the stone and brick building in a Victorian Romanesque style which was outdated.
+The building was completed in 1904.
+In 1939, the city government moved to a new building on Bagby Street, and the building was destroyed by fire in 1960.

 Personal life

 Dickey wedded Mary Messer of New London, New Hampshire, in 1862.
 He married Maria Watier, a native of Montreal.
 His third wife was Georgia Dickey.
 From these three marriages, he had a total of eight children.
 His eldest son practiced architecture with him.